betadots/openvox-training/drafts/puppet.md

   * Mac OS X
   * some Network devices

+### Agent as Service

+* Agent runs as a service
+  * Interval is configureable
+  * Splay can be added for spread agent runs
+  * Default interval is 30 minutes
+* Cronjob can be used as alternative
+* On demand is also possible

 ### Example Managing User

 * Managing a user without Puppet means managing: